confluentinc/examples/clients/docs/ksql-datagen.rst

 .. _client-examples-ksql-datagen:

-ksql-datagen
+KSQL Datagen
 ============

-In this tutorial, you will run a ``ksql-datagen`` client application that produces messages to and consumes messages from an |ak-tm| cluster.
+In this tutorial, you will run a KSQL Datagen client application that produces messages to and consumes messages from an |ak-tm| cluster.

 .. include:: includes/client-example-overview.rst

 .. note::

-    Use ``ksql-datagen`` for development purposes only.
+    Use KSQL Datagen for development purposes only.
 It isn't suitable for a production environment.